Paying Your Property Taxes

 • Due Date Plan: withdrawals will be made on the due dates for the amounts as indicated on the interim and final tax bills.

-Your property tax account must be in good standing to be eligible to enroll in either of the pre-authorized plans.
+Your property tax account must be in good standing at the time of enrollment to be eligible to enroll in either of the pre-authorized plans.

 Fill out our pre-authorized debit application form and include your void cheque or direct banking form to apply.
 Options for returning the form to us can be found on the application.